lemaoliu/WLAC/README.md

 ```
 where "typed_seq" denotes the typed sequence for the target word, i.e., "a" is the prefix of the pronunciation of "anquan" for the Chinese word "安全", or "Coun" is the prefix of the target word of "Council" for English (or German); "context_type" indicates the location type of the target word with respect to left_context and right_context and it takes value from {"prefix", "zero_context", "suffix", and "bi_context"} (See reference [1] for more details).

+### Simulated Development data for WLAC
+The simulated dev data can be obtained in the same way as the simulated training data mentioned above.

 ### Test Data for WLAC
 <font color=red><b>ATTENTION!!</font> Test data will be available on July 1 and the testing results should be submitted on July 7.</b>